 Where can I get more advice about my advance care plan?

 Speak to your treating team or social worker for help with advance care planning.
 If you have any queries about Advance Care Planning, you can email [email protected]

 Remember you should give a copy of your completed form to your Medical Treatment Decision Maker, your family or friends, your doctors, your community palliative care team, any hospital you usually attend and your lawyer if you have one.

 What do i do now?

 If you were unwell, and unable to make medical decisions, WHO would speak for you and WHAT would they say?

 - Choose someone to act as your medical treatment decision maker.

 - Talk to them about what choices you would want them to make for you if you were too unwell to make them yourself

 - Think about filling in forms to make sure everyone is aware of your choices.
-These could include appointing your selected person legally as your Medical Treatment Decision Maker, and filling out an advance directive (either an instructional directive, or a values directive)
+These could include appointing that person legally as your Medical Treatment Decision Maker, and filling out an advance directive (either an instructional directive, or a values directive or both)